Standards Based Grading

 Pennsylvania Keystone Assessments

-The Keystone Exams are end-of-course assessments designed to assess proficiency in the subject areas of Algebra I, Algebra II, Geometry, Literature, English Composition, Biology, Chemistry, U.S. History, World History, and Civics and Government.
-Students currently are required to take Algebra I, Literature, and Biology Keystones.
+The Keystone Exams are end-of-course assessments designed to assess proficiency.
+Students at the high school level currently are required to take Algebra I, Literature, and Biology Keystones.
 These assessments are not graduation requirements at this time.